-5 Best Bungee Jumping Near Chicago: Extreme Adventures 2025
+5 Best Bungee Jumping Near Chicago: Extreme Adventures 2026

 Bungee jumping is an exciting activity in the United States.
 Los Angeles, New York, San Diego, Seattle, Las Vegas, San Francisco, Orlando, Miami, Maryland, Houston, Pennsylvania, Hawaii, Austin, Ohio, New Jersey, Cancun, Michigan, Georgia, Washington, and Sacramento are Developing Areas for Bungee Jumping.
 Very soon, those places will be open to the public.

 This year, conquer your fear of heights with bungee jumping near Chicago at Six Flags Great America in Gurnee and the John Hancock Center.
-Enjoy the thrill of freefall, altitude, and stomach-dropping bungee jumps at Young’s High Bridge Bungee Jump.
+Enjoy the thrill of free-fall, altitude, and stomach-dropping bungee jumps at Young’s High Bridge Bungee Jump.

 List of Top 5 Bungee Jumping Places Near Chicago